Installation

 Engineered Resources & Testing Results

-We asked the NAHB Research Center to conduct full-scale performance testing of walls sheathed with Windstorm OSB panels.
-The results for uplift tests showed a safety factor of 3.9, while the shear wall test results showed excellent agreement with published values and were consistent with SSTD 10-99.
+We asked the Innovation Research Lab to conduct full-scale performance testing of walls sheathed with Windstorm OSB panels.
+The results for uplift tests showed a safety factor of 3.9, while the shear wall test results showed excellent agreement with published values and were consistent with ICC 600, formally SSTD 10-99.

 TN E510 Report